 "Now that I think about it, that does make sense," Zorian mused.
 "I could tell the last time we met that he's a soul mage.
 That was a bit unusual, since sulrothum aren't exactly known for their magic abilities, but I thought nothing of it at the time.
 Since he's wearing a ring that grants soul sight, though, I guess it's to be expected he became interested in that type of magic.
 We're fortunate he didn't populate the ziggurat with undead guards or something."

 "Probably wouldn't happen, even if he knew how to do that," Storm Dream said.
 "They're very religious and they seem to attach great importance to being cremated upon death.
-Something nonsense about returning to the 'sun mother' and whatnot."
+Some nonsense about returning to the 'sun mother' and whatnot."

 "Well, they should be happy about all those patrols we fireballed to death recently, then," Zach said cheekily.
 "They got a proper burial as they died."